 I’ve been thinking a lot, friends.
 Exhibit A:

-Why yes, yes that is a pumpkin beer and canned pumpkin :) Don’t you think on these things too?
+Why yes, yes that is a pumpkin beer.
+Don’t you think on these things too?

 I can’t help it!
 This is fall to me.
-At the beginning of October Beau and I go and discover new pumpkin beers.
-I buy 18 cans of canned pumpkin.
-We live really, really exciting lives ;)
+At the beginning of October Jeremy and I go discover new pumpkin beers.
+Also, I buy 18 cans of canned pumpkin.
+We live really, really exciting lives.

-Unfortunately, it usually ends up in 10 cans of pumpkin on the counter top because our pantry is as big as a small igloo.
+Unfortunately, all these cans of pumpkin end up displayed on the counter top because our pantry is as big as a small igloo.
+It’s cool.
+I’m fine about it.

 Either way, those cans of pumpkin on the counter top were starting to annoy the OCD part of me.
 Which tends to be very much alive and well in the kitchen.